 What this means in practice is that, if you are considering making changes in the business that may result in the need for employees to leave on the grounds of redundancy, you need to speak with employees about what you are thinking BEFORE you decide what to do.

-The purpose of consultation is that you present your employees with details of the proposed changes that you are looking to make and give them an opportunity to comment and influence.
+The purpose of consultation is that you present your employees with details of the proposed changes.
+Then you give them an opportunity to comment and influence.

 If you present them with a “This is what we are going to do” proposal then your consultation will automatically be void.
 Without consultation, any resulting redundancies could be classified as ‘unfair dismissal‘ under employment law.